Toward Independent Living (TIL):

 Independent Living Skills (ILS) Training at CIL

-CIL's fee-for-service ILS program is called the Moving On Program (or just Moving On, for short).
-Moving On only serves consumers of Regional Center and/or the Department of Rehabilitation, and the availability of Moving On services is subject to the approval of Regional Center and/or the Department of Rehabilitation; Moving On services are provided free of charge to consumers (all fees are paid by Regional Center and/or the Department of Rehabilitation).
+CIL's fee-for-service ILS program is called Toward Independent Living (or just TIL, for short).
+TIL serves consumers of Regional Center and/or the Department of Rehabilitation, and the availability of TIL services is subject to the approval of Regional Center and/or the Department of Rehabilitation; TIL services are provided free of charge to consumers (all fees are paid by Regional Center and/or the Department of Rehabilitation).

-Note: people who are not eligible for Moving On services may still be able to receive ILS training from CIL through one of CIL's ILS Generalists.
+Note: people who are not eligible for TIL services may still be able to receive ILS training from CIL through one of CIL's Independent Living Peer Counselors.

 - Money Management